santibpz/RETO_TC2005B/videojuego/GDD.md

 The game is set in a pre-civilization world and the player takes on the role of the main character Kael as he goes through different levels where he has to scavenge for resources such as materials for crafting weapons to kill the enemies and protect his tribe´s animal, the wolf, to track his son down.

 The player starts the game in the forbidden forest where he can explore the world and learn to craft his first weapons by interacting with the environment.
 The main character has two initial tool, the hand axe, which can be used to chop down trees and a pick axe, to work the stone rocks to craft different weapons.
-The weapons that can be crafted are bows and arrows, wooden sword, slingshots, spears, boomerangs and stone knives and each of them require different resources/materials that the player needs to collect from the environment.
+The weapons that can be crafted are bows and arrows, sword, slingshots, spears, boomerangs and stone knives and each of them require different resources/materials that the player needs to collect from the environment.

 The weapons have different stats that describe a characteristic about the weapon, such as the amount of damage the weapon inflicts when it hits an enemy (damage), the speed with which the weapon can execute an attack (speed) and the resistance of the weapon efficiency of the weapon during combat (efficiency).